ToBY’s (2 b’s) Point

 Location of ToBY's (2b) Point

-There are 3 important reference points on Little Bayou Pigeon between it’s source at Grand River and it’s junction with Big Bayou Pigeon.
+There are 3 important reference points on Little Bayou Pigeon between its source at Grand River and its junction with Big Bayou Pigeon.
 They are Justillien Road, see page 663 in the Bayou Pigeon book, the Long View, see page 659 and ToBy’s (2B) Point, not mentioned in the book.

-Thus the need for this story.
+Thus, the need for this story.

-The map below gives there relative locations.
+The map below gives their relative locations.

 ToBY’s (2b’s) Point